 The statute of limitations is set at 3 years to give victims a reasonable time to recover from their injuries, get evidence together, find a lawyer, and take care of other issues before filing their case.
 However, this 3-year deadline is often difficult to meet for seriously injured car accident victims.
 Calling a lawyer as early as you can in the process often allows your Brooklyn car accident injury lawyer to investigate the case in the background while you recover, potentially helping you get your case filed before the 3-year window passes.

 What Happens if You File a Car Accident Case Too Late in NYC?

 Three years may seem like a long time, but many people end up having their cases filed too late.
 When this happens, the defendant can use the statute of limitations to ask the court to dismiss the case.
 The court can also usually act on its own (“sua sponte”) to dismiss any case filed after the limitations period has run out.

 One situation that can be especially difficult to deal with is when your case is actually filed on time and you met the 3-year statute of limitations, but then you found out your case had issues.
 If your attorney did something wrong in the filing process, the defendant might not have proper notice of the case.
-Alternatively, your lawyer could have missed that a party was responsible, such as a trucking company or a negligent repair shop whose mistakes helped cause the crash.
+Alternatively, your Long Island personal injury lawyer could have missed that a party was responsible, such as a trucking company or a negligent repair shop whose mistakes helped cause the crash.
 In either case, the claim might need to be re-filed against the right parties, and if the second filing is too late, the whole case could be thrown out.

 It is absolutely vital to work with an experienced, professional NYC personal injury lawyer who can make sure to meet any and all deadlines in your case.
 A lawyer should also do their due diligence to find any and all parties to sue and make sure that each of them has proper notice to avoid any statute of limitations issues in your case.